Mid February-2016, I purchased a piece of aluminum, from a metal supply shop in Calgary.

 It was 1 foot wide, 4 feet long and 1/2 inch thick.
 Weight was over 28 lbs.

 After a few days of looking and thinking, I finally had a vision of what had to be done.
 It took a few evenings to get the final shape.
-The ends are still 12 inches wide, but the length was now shortened to 31 inches.
+The ends are still 12 inches wide, but some of the center section was cut out and the overall length was shortened to 31 inches.

-After making careful measurements – a small offset plate was needed to sit under the camera.
-This would then allow the lens to align properly with the camera mount.
+After making careful measurements – a small offset plate was added under to camera – to lift it.
+This would then allow the camera mount to align properly – with the lens mount.

-Various holes were then precisely marked and drilled and the 4 legs finally attached.
+Various mounting holes were drilled and the 4 corner legs attached.

-The 3/8-16 bolt for the camera and the 1/4-20 bolt for the lens – have to be inserted upwards – thru the rig.
-The legs give a 5 inch gap – plenty of room for the hands to work.
+The 3/8-16 hex bolt for the camera and the 1/4-20 hex bolt for the lens – have to be inserted upwards – thru this plate.
+These 5 inch legs, give enough of a gap – for the hands to work the Allen-Head wrenches.

 This rig (camera, lens and plate), is then carried and placed on top of the QuickSet gear head.
 Once attached, the rig is basically center-balanced and I can then use the 2 gears to line-up a shot.

 A 40 inch support rod is softly clamped to one of the front legs and another rod to a back leg.
 These 2 rods then go down and are then softly clamped onto the Gitzo’s tripod legs.
 Once I have the desired composition, all 4 clamps are tightened and I’m ready to shoot.